As you write, it's helpful to have a literary elements list to maximize the power of your words.

 The most common literary devices used in literature, art, and everyday language are similes, metaphors, personification, hyperbole, and symbolism.

-However, many people don't know the actual names of literary devices, so they don't realize these elements when they encounter them in everyday situations.
+However, many people don't know the actual names of literary elements, so they don't realize when they encounter them in everyday situations.

 While these literary elements are most commonly used, there are numerous other devices that are alive and used by writers often, which we'll cover in the literary elements list.